 B. Academic Core:

-Fellows are free to seek mentors outside the division and outside the department anywhere at Columbia University including Taub Institute, Sergievsky Center, Mailman School of Public Health, New York State Psychiatric Institute, Departments of Pathology & Cell Biology, Neuroscience and Psychology.
-Parkinson’s Disease Foundation has been supporting our fellowship program as a leveraging launching pad for the careers of young motivated researchers in Parkinson’s disease and related movement disorders.
+Fellows are free to seek mentors outside the division and outside the department anywhere at Columbia University including Taub Institute, Sergievsky Center, Mailman School of Public Health, New York State Psychiatric Institute, Departments of Pathology & Cell Biology, Neuroscience, and Psychology.

 How to Apply for the Fellowship Program:

 The subspecialty of movement disorders is not an ACGME accredited program.

 Columbia is a member of a consortium with other movement disorder fellowship training programs in which a matching plan is utilized, and all consortium members notify fellowship candidates of acceptance on the same date.
 Thus, our program participates in the San Francisco Match for Movement Disorders Fellowship Match.
 In order to apply to our fellowship applicants should submit their application to the San Francisco match website.
 Please include your career goals, research interests and potential research mentors, if any, at Columbia University.
 Any additional materials should be sent directly to email@example.com.